Intervention/docs/imagehash/beta/api/hash.md

 > public Hash::bitLength(): int

 Get the total number of bits in the hash.
-Different strategies and configurations produce different bit lengths.
+Different strategies and settings produce different bit lengths.

 #### Example